 In any case, there are various rules and requirements that are involved, and different actions (and, for that matter, non-actions) have consequences.
 As always, the best recommendation is to seek legal advice from a divorce lawyer.

-Board Certified Family Law Specialist and divorce attorney D. Reardon Stanford is able to assist you with legal advise on divorce in Louisiana.
+Board Certified Family Law Specialist and divorce attorney D. Reardon Stanford are able to assist you with legal advice on divorce in Louisiana.
 Contact us to schedule your consultation.